Regular Separability of One Counter Automata: Acknowledgment

 \section{Acknowledgment}

-We thank James Worrell for allowing us to include his undecidability proof of \ocn regularity~\cite{BensUndecidability}\footnote{ Found out at \emph{Autob{\'o}z'16}, the annual research camp of Warsaw automata group and friends.}, and Christoph Haase, Mahsa Shirmohammadi, Patrick Totzke and Georg Zetzsche for fruitful discussion and valuable suggestions.
-We are also grateful to the reviewers for their valuable comments.
+We thank James Worrell for allowing us to include his undecidability proof of \ocn regularity~\cite{BensUndecidability}\footnote{ Found out at \emph{Autob{\'o}z'16}, the annual research camp of Warsaw automata group and friends.}, and Christoph Haase, Mohnish Pattathurajan, Mahsa Shirmohammadi, Patrick Totzke and Georg Zetzsche for fruitful discussion and valuable suggestions.
+We are also grateful to the reviewers for their valuable comments which helped to improve the presentation significantly.